Yona Fischer: Curator of the Israel Museum: 1965–1991

 The museum's acquisitions policy, set by Fischer, was based on three categories of artists: historical art, older and established artists, and young artists.
 This policy was also expressed in the museum's exhibition schedule.
 Along with his practice of avant-garde art, Fischer often engaged in canonical Israeli art.
 Alongside Anna Ticho, Yitzhak Danziger, Arie Aroch and Joseph Zaritsky, among the prominent veteran artists he promoted, Fischer presented many of the prominent painters of the 1930s and 1940s, including Chaim Glicksberg, Pinchas Litvinovsky, Mordechai Levanon and others.
-In 1968 he curated the exhibition "David's Tower - The Beginning of Painting in the Land" and in 1971, "Art and Craft in the Land of Israel in the Nineteenth Century" (1979), "Expressionism in the Land of Israel in the 1930s" and "Painting in the Light of the Mediterranean" (1987).
+In 1968 he curated the exhibition "David's Tower – The Beginning of Painting in the Land" and in 1971, "Art and Craft in the Land of Israel in the Nineteenth Century" (1979), "Expressionism in the Land of Israel in the 1930s" and "Painting in the Light of the Mediterranean" (1987).
 He introduced the works of prominent Israeli artists like Raffi Lavie and Moshe Kupferman.
 Fischer and Kupferman met in 1967.
 Kupferman's first major solo exhibition was curated by Fischer in 1969.
 Another facet of this policy stands out in the examination of the winners of the "Sandberg Prize", of which Fischer was one of the founders, and a member of the prize committee until his death.

-In 1965 he, together with Rachel Shapira, Moshe Spitzer's secretary, and Dan Omer, also founded the magazine "Ko", which operated until 1970.
+In 1965, together with Rachel Shapira, Moshe Spitzer's secretary, and Dan Omer, he also founded the magazine "Ko", which operated until 1970.
 The magazine combined international and Israeli poetry and art with other subjects, including architecture.
-Between the years 1980-1990, 10 issues of the journal were published, edited by Fischer and Moshe Nino.
+Between the years 1980–1990, 10 issues of the journal were published, edited by Fischer and Moshe Nino.

-In 1977, Fischer won the Israel Prize for his contribution to the field of art in Israel.
+In 1977 Fischer won the Israel Prize for his contribution to the field of art in Israel.
 Along with him, Elisheva Cohen also won this award.
 Since there was no category for the field of curation, the two received a prize in the field of design.

-In 1982, Fischer founded the artists' workshops, with the support of the Jerusalem Foundation and other bodies.
+In 1982 Fischer founded the artists' workshops, with the support of the Jerusalem Foundation and other bodies.
 The workshops allowed the artists to work in the studio at a subsidized price, and in addition, there was a residency program for international artists.

-Curator of the Tel Aviv Museum: 1991-1993
+Curator of the Tel Aviv Museum: 1991–1993

-In 1991, following the curation of a solo exhibition of Nahum Tevet at the Tel Aviv Museum, Fischer was offered the position of chief curator at the museum.
+In 1991 following the curation of a solo exhibition of Nahum Tevet at the Tel Aviv Museum, Fischer was offered the position of chief curator at the museum.
 Fischer held the position until his resignation in 1993.
 Among his actions at the museum was obtaining the donation of the art collection of the couple Markus Mizne and Felicja Blumental.

-Independent curator: 1994-2010
+Independent curator: 1994–2010

 During this period, Fischer served as an independent curator.
-Along with working as an art consultant, such as a consultant for the art collection of the "Phoenix" insurance company (2004-2010 approximately), he curated exhibitions in various museums, mainly for young artists.
+Along with working as an art consultant, such as a consultant for the art collection of the "Phoenix" insurance company (2004–2010 approximately), he curated exhibitions in various museums, mainly for young artists.
 In 2002 he curated a retrospective exhibition for Moshe Kupferman at the Israel Museum.